zsalzbank/electron/docs/api/webview-tag.md

 do not overwrite the default `display:flex;` CSS property, unless specifying `display:inline-flex;` for inline layout.

 `webview` has issues being hidden using the `hidden` attribute or using `display: none;`.
-It can cause unusual rendering behaviour within its child `browserplugin` object and the web page is reloaded, when the `webview` is un-hidden, as opposed to just becoming visible again.
-The recommended approach is to hide the `webview` using CSS by zeroing the `width` & `height` and allowing the element to shrink to the 0px dimensions via `flex`.
+It can cause unusual rendering behaviour within its child `browserplugin` object and the web page is reloaded when the `webview` is un-hidden.
+The recommended approach is to hide the `webview` using `visibility: hidden`.

 ```html
 <style>